 If we don’t run through every lyrics slide, one will turn up missing or misspelled during the service.
 The problem is caught in the run-through.

 If we don’t run through the entire track a horrible glitch will erupt in the middle of the performance.
-(Ever see that old VH1 special where Milli Vanilli’s track got stuck, repeated a phrase over and over, and the embarrassed duo ran off the stage?)
+(Ever see that old video clip when famous musical fraudsters Milli Vanilli’s track got stuck, repeated a phrase over and over, and the embarrassed duo ran off the stage?)

 If we don’t run through tricky song transitions we’ll cause a musical train wreck and disrupt worship.